Generate data according to a RDF schema

 )

-defined in the SPHN RDF Schema possibly share a link to the three main concepts:
+defined in the SPHN RDF Schema possibly share a link to three main concepts:

 SubjectPseudoIdentifier